Ramya2002/Chatbot/README.md

 # Chatbot
-Maya created in python, can give you basic info about about NLP.
+Maya can give you basic info about about NLP.